laravel/docs/passport.md

         }
     }

-You then need to tell Passport to use your extended model in the `AuthServiceProvider`:
+You then need to tell Passport to use your extended model.
+You may do this in the `boot` method of your `AuthServiceProvider`:

     use App\Models\Passport\Client;
+    use Laravel\Passport\Passport;

     /**
      * Register any authentication / authorization services.